Vernon Reid: An Underground Railroad of the Mind

 In 2017, Reid debuted his semi-monthly broadcast on the streaming radio station Home.
 His show, titled "An Underground Railroad of the Mind", features Reid playing vinyl records from his record collection.

 Personal life

-Reid resides in Staten Island with his wife Gabri Christa, a choreographer and filmmaker, and their daughter Idea (born 30 June 2003).
+Reid resides in Staten Island with his wife Gabri Christa, a choreographer and filmmaker, and their daughter, born in 2003.

 Influences

 Reid has cited Miles Davis, James Brown, Jimi Hendrix, Robert Fripp, John Coltrane, Frank Zappa, Jeff Beck, Carlos Santana, Eddie Hazel, John McLaughlin, Jimmy Page, Eddie Van Halen, and Dr. Know among his influences.

 Equipment

 During the early years of Living Colour, Reid used a multi-colored ESP Mirage with EMG pickups, and he was an endorser of the A/DA MP-1 preamp.
 During the mid-1980s, Reid commissioned a highly figured maple custom guitar from Vancouver-based luthier Martini Guitars.
 This guitar was later acquired by Bob Wiseman, a founding member of the band Blue Rodeo.
 In later years, Reid has used custom Hamer guitars, and started a relationship with Parker Guitars, who built the DF824VR Vernon Reid signature model based on their Dragonfly design. it has EMG-X pickups in a H SS layout with 5-way switching system, a Floyd Rose vibrato (a first for Parker), and a Roland GK divided pickup.

 In 2016, he switched to PRS and was working on a signature model with them.
 The result is the PRS S2 VR Vela.

 ESP Released the 86-run limited edition Cult '86 based on the original used on "Cult of Personality."

+In 2024, he switched to Reverend Guitars, playing models from the Vernon Reid signature Totem series.